hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 drwxrwxr-x 2 usr01 usr01 0 May 11 12:49 scripts
 ```

-Let's populate the `rnaseq` project with our example RNA-seq FASTQ data.
+Let's populate the `rnaseq/` project with our example RNA-seq FASTQ data.

 The FASTQ files are located inside `~/ngs_course/unix_lesson/raw_fastq/`, and we need to copy them to `raw_data/`.
 We can match them by file extension with `*.fq`.